groupnews/docs/_docs/your-account/signing-out.md

 To sign out:

-1. Click on the drop-down menu next to your icon in the upper right hand corner.
+1. Click on the drop-down menu next to your icon in the upper right hand corner
-2. Choose "Sign Out".
+2. Choose "Sign Out"